-A course extension request will not be approved without satisfactory completion of submitted assignments (Case, SLP, and Discussion) in the first 50% of the course.
+A student who has submitted satisfactorily complete assignments (Case, SLP, and Discussion) in the first 50% of the course may apply for a standard course extension.
 (For six module courses, modules 1-3 must be complete.
 For four module courses, modules 1-2 must be complete.)

-Course extension requests must be submitted via the TLC Portal for approval to the course instructor of record by the Friday before the last day to submit coursework as indicated on the Trident University Academic Calendar.
+Standard course extension requests must be submitted via the TLC Portal by the Friday before the last day to submit coursework as indicated on Trident's Academic Calendar.
 If approved, an interim "Incomplete" grade will be assigned, and the student will be granted up to 30 days of additional time to complete the course.